 It was not possible to climb most of the ruins but the 120 steps of Nohoch Mul pyramid are accessible.
 These steps are uneven and climbing them works up a nice sweat during the short, sharp lung-busting ascent.
 The views at the top are worth the effort though, a vast sea of green foliage with the tops of the other pyramids poking above the canopy.
-Almost without exception every summiteer records their achievement digitally, the snap of shutters and imperceptible buzz of video is constant.
+Almost without exception every summiter records their achievement digitally, the snap of shutters and imperceptible buzz of video is constant.

 It is very congenial, the models politely wait their turn to pose at the edge allowing their photographer to compose the perfect image and record the moment for posterity.
-I sensed a spirit of commaraderie, fellow adventurers assisting each other taking photographs avoiding getting in the way and generally concerned for each others safety.
+I sensed a spirit of camaraderie, fellow adventurers assisting each other taking photographs avoiding getting in the way and generally concerned for each others safety.

 It was a clear day but it is easy to imagine how it must appear on a day of low cloud.
-Mist clinging stubbornly to the ground and adding to the mystique of the location; standing on top of an ancient pyramid surveying a landscape shrouded in cloud.
+Mist clinging stubbornly to the ground and adding to the mystique of the site; standing on top of an ancient pyramid surveying a landscape shrouded in cloud.

 I know you’re only still reading because you’re waiting to learn more about the decapitations, so morbid patience is about to be rewarded.